Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Numerical Experiments with Semi-Synthetic Data

 \subsection{Analysis Protocol}

-For each replicate of the semi-synthetic data, the observations are randomly split into a training set of size $n_{\mathrm{tr}}=5{,}000$, a calibration set of size $n_{\mathrm{cal}} = 1{,}000$, and a test set of size $n_{\mathrm{te}}=1{,}000$.
+For each replicate of the semi-synthetic data, the observations are randomly split into a training set of size $n_{\mathrm{tr}}=5{,}000$, a calibration set of size $n_{\mathrm{cal}} = 1{,}000$, and a test cohort of size $n_{\mathrm{test}}=1{,}000$.
 We consider four screening horizons, $t_0 \in \{2, 3, 6, 9\}$ months, and aim to select a low-risk subgroup with a target event-rate of $\alpha = 0.10$, corresponding to survival probability approximately $0.90$ by time $t_0$.
 The training data are used to fit survival and censoring models, using one of three approaches: the first two are the Cox proportional hazards model and generalized random forest also used as generative models, and the third approach is an accelerated failure time gradient boosting model implemented in the \texttt{xgboost} \textsf{R} package.
-This setup allows studying robustness of different methods under both correctly specified and misspecified settings.
-In each case, the calibration data are used to calibrate the screening rule, and the test data to evaluate performance.
+This setup allows studying method robustness under both correctly specified and misspecified settings.
+In each case, the calibration data are used to calibrate the screening rule, and the data from the test cohort to evaluate performance.